Autoimmune Hepatitis Clinical Presentation

 • Weight loss and intense pruritus (unusual)

-As many as 20% of patients present initially with signs of decompensated cirrhosis.
-In other patients, chronic hepatitis progresses to cirrhosis after years of unsuccessful immunosuppressant therapy marked by multiple disease relapses.
-This is said to occur in 20-40% of patients.
 Patients with cirrhosis may experience classic symptoms of portal hypertension, namely variceal bleeding, ascites, and hepatic encephalopathy.
 Patients with complications of cirrhosis should be referred for consideration of liver transplantation.

 Associated disease

 Autoimmune hepatitis, especially type 2, is associated with a wide variety of other disorders.
-Involvement of other systems may present at disease onset or may develop during the course of active liver disease.
+Involvement of other systems may present at disease onset or may develop during the course of the active liver disease.
 Most of these conditions are immunologic in origin.

 Patients may present with manifestations of the following hematologic disorders: